oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

                      -e WEBLOGIC_HOST=<admin_host> \
                      -e WEBLOGIC_PORT=7001 \
                      -p 4433:4433 \
-                     12213-apache
+                     oracle/apache:12.2.1.3

 Use `SSL_CERT_FILE` and `SSL_CERT_KEY_FILE` to specify the name of the certificate and key files, including the path in the container's file system.
 Both of the environment variables need to be set.

 Note that if the certificate or/and key file does not exist, the startup of the Apache container will fail.

-Once Apache is running in a container, you can access the WebLogic Admin Console under **`https://<virtual-host-name>:4433/console`**.
-The <virtual-host-name> needs to be the same as what is set to `VIRTUAL_HOST_NAME` environment variable.
-Note that if SSL is not enabled between Apache HTTP server and WebLogic Domain, you need to access the console under **`https://<virtual-host-name>:4433/console/login/LoginForm.jsp`**.
+Once Apache is running in a container, you can access the WebLogic Admin Console under **`https://<virtual-host-name>:4433/console/console.portal`**.

 **Note:** the usual procedure of applying the certificate on the client side needs to be followed.
 For example, the certificate needs to be imported into a web browser in order for a web client to access the Apache endpoint via https protocol.
 Follow the instructions in the vendor's documentation about importing a SSL certificate into a specific web browser.
 You may need to combine the certificate and key into a single file with `.pem` extension.